 Stephanie is a Colorado native, and lived in Durango during her teenage years.
 She moved to Northern California when she was 16.
-She has lived in Arizona, Washington, DC, and most recently, Virginia for the past 16 years.
+She has lived in Arizona, Washington, DC, and most recently, Virginia.
 After obtaining her B.S. at UC Davis in managerial economics, she embarked on a career centered mostly on policy and programmatic work with nonprofit organizations.
 She spent a decade with the Safe Routes to School National Partnership, promoting programs and policies nationally to make it safe for people of all ages — particularly children — to navigate their communities by walking or bicycling.
 Before that she was with BikeWalk Virginia, promoting bicycling and walking throughout Virginia.
-She has also advocated at the state and federal level for clean energy, scientific research and higher education.
+She has also advocated at the state and federal level for clean energy, scientific research, and higher education.

 As an Arizona native, Andrea grew to find a deep connection to the raw deserts of the southwest, and soon began to pursue her passions for the environment, education, and sharing the beauty and healing capacities of wilderness.
 After spending her time exploring the mountains and desserts of the southwest, falling in love with the valleys of Glacier National Park, playing in the lush green of the Pacific Northwest, and receiving a degree in Elementary Education, Andrea decided to venture to Alaska to learn and grow as a sea kayak guide and naturalist in Kenai Fjords National Park.
 She then landed in Durango where she substitute taught and eventually worked full time with students with special needs, until she planted herself as a 1st grade teacher in lovely Dolores, CO for three years, taking time to always revel in the beauty of the San Juans’ via boat, bike, boots, and skis.
 After working to establish a new Montessori charter school in Cortez, CO Andrea returned to the joy of learning outside beside children and other nature enthusiasts.
 She is so excited to soak up the magic and wonder behind the science of the natural world and share it with the community of Durango Nature Studies.
 You may also find Andrea enjoying a good book, tending a tiny garden, dancing, or practicing yoga between outdoor adventures with her dogs and her valued time at DNS.